 Fly-tipping on private land, your responsibilities

-We can't deal with fly-tipping on private land.
-It is the land owner's responsibility secure and to clear their property.
+It is the land owner's responsibility to secure and clear their property of dumped waste.
 Landowners must dispose of the rubbish responsibly.

-We can give advice on securing your land and preventing fly-tippers.
+We can give advice on securing your land to prevent fly-tipping.